 Mindfulness programs save money for corporations

 Fortunately, many corporations realize that their employees will perform better if they are less stressed and more focused.
 Offering meditation for employees has proven to be almost as lucrative as closing the next big deal.
 A US health care company conducted a study together with Duke University into the role of their mindfulness program and found that in financial gains alone, it amounted to a productivity gain of $3000 per employee.
-Alongside this, stressed employees can incur health costs double that of their healthy co-workers.
-The national average cost for stress-related illnesses amongst employees is estimated at $200 to $300 billion a year in lost productivity.
-(2) Apart from improving their mood and lowering their stress, meditation can enhance their ability to carry out their job.
+Alongside this, stressed employees can incur more health costs than their healthy co-workers.
+The national average cost for stress-related illnesses among employees is estimated at $200 to $300 billion a year in lost productivity.
+Apart from improving their mood and lowering their stress, meditation can enhance their ability to carry out their job.

 How an HR manager utilized mindfulness in her company

 Julie Fisher had been running the HR department for a large cooperation in lower Manhattan for over ten years.
 Until a few years ago, her biggest challenge remained unsolved: what to do about the growing number of burnouts and stress-related absenteeism in the company?
 As Head of HR, it was her job to find a solution, and the problem was causing increasing stress to herself.
 It wasn’t just the numbers.
 The statistics were people who she chatted with over lunch.
 People who sat across her desk talking about life issues that were important to them.
 People she had laughed and commiserated with; who had commented on her new haircut, or whose newly arrived baby she had toasted.

 Julie had tried all sorts of ideas to solve the problem, from encouraging restful vacations to organizing team-building exercises.
 Then she read about a study conducted in Detroit that found that meditation decreased employee absenteeism by 85%, boosted productivity by 12%, and reduced work-related injuries by 70%.